Apply for ZAP Funds

-Non-profit organizations that meet ZAP's eligibility requirements may be eligible to apply for ZAP grant funding through our competitive annual application process.
-The residents of Salt Lake County invest a portion of public sales tax dollars to enhancing arts, cultural, and recreational offerings throughout the County through the ZAP program.
+Salt Lake County non-profit organizations that meet ZAP's eligibility requirements may be eligible to apply for ZAP grant funding through our competitive annual application process.

 Each application is reviewed by its applicable ZAP Advisory Board, made up of qualified volunteer community members who dedicate hundreds of hours to the process of reviewing each application submitted.
-Zoological organizations are reviewed by the Tier I board.
 Each application is reviewed according to a specific set of scoring criteria that is publicly available on that category's information page.

 Broadly, all organizations must meet these basic ZAP eligibility requirements:

-All organizations must fall under the definition of one of the pre-determined ZAP disciplines in order to be eligible to apply for funding.
+All organizations must also fall under the definition of one of the predetermined ZAP disciplines in order to be eligible to apply for funding.
 Please review the above list for discipline definitions.

 ZAP applications are submitted and reviewed, and funding is distributed on an annual basis.
 Please note that due to the nature of ZAP funding, organizations will have at least a year from application submission to the time they receive their first award disbursement, if funded.
 Generally, the categories can anticipate the following timelines for a single year of funding applications, however please note that on occasion these times will shift to accommodate program needs, so consider this a general guideline.

 - March- Application closes (this closing date/time is a hard deadline; late applications are not accepted)